 - Eliminate a double chin

 - Remove excess neck fat

 Often extra fatty tissue is localized in a specific area on the body and may not change even when you lose weight.
 The neck is a common area for these stubborn fat deposits to accumulate.
 You may be a good candidate for a neck lift if you have no major medical problems and wish to tighten the skin and/or remove stubborn neck fat.
 You must be emotionally mature, understand your motivations for having this procedure, and have realistic expectations about what the surgery can achieve.
 You cannot be a smoker.

-During your initial consultation with the Plastic Surgery Group at City Centre, your plastic surgeon will listen to your goals and concerns and then complete a careful physical examination to assess your neck and see how the surgery can correct the problems you identify.
+During your initial consultation with the Plastic Surgery Group at City Centre, your plastic surgeon will listen to your goals and concerns and then complete a careful physical examination to assess your neck and see how the cosmetic surgery can correct the problems you identify.
 They will then go over all your options and discuss with you what the surgery will entail, including outcomes and recovery time.
 Depending on the patient’s goals, a neck lift may be done as part of a facelift.

 Day surgery approx. 3-4 hours